 standards of this policy, the chair will discuss this with the faculty member.
 If

-a satisfactory resolution cannot be reached, the chair will advise the Vice President
+a satisfactory resolution cannot be reached, the chair will advise their dean.
+The

-for Academic Affairs.
-The vice president will meet with the faculty member to resolve
+dean will meet with the faculty member to resolve the issue.